openmhealth/shimmer/README.md

 1. Follow the authorization prompts.
 You should see an `AUTHORIZE` JSON response.
 1. Close the pop-up.

-### Authorising access to a third-party user account programmatically
+### Authorizing access to a third-party user account programmatically

 To initiate the authorization process programmatically,